rekalogika/rekalogika.dev/docs/collections/01-interfaces.md

 This interface will be updated if Doctrine adds new safe methods in the future.
 Currently, the glaring omissions are the `remove` and `removeElement` methods.
-We expect them to be added to Doctrine ORM sooner or later.
+We expect them to be added to Doctrine ORM eventually.

 :::